adityajadhav/ny-route-planner/README.md

 # ny-route-planner
 Application will tell you the shortest distance between the stations.
-Its build for MTA New York Subway
+It was built for MTA New York Subway